Brilliant Ways to Upcycle Your Old Baby Crib

 Design Ideas:

-- Add a canopy for extra coziness
+- Add a canopy for extra cosiness

 4. Weekend DIY Project: Outdoor Porch Swing